sylhare/Type-on-Strap/_posts/2019-05-02-reliable-ai.md

 ---
 layout: post
-title: "Progress Towards Safe and Reliable AI"
+title: "Progress Toward Safe and Reliable AI"
 short-summary: "An overview of research at SAIL related to new techniques that allow us to look inside the black box of neural networks, to how it is possible to find and remove bias, and to how safety in autonomous systems can be assured."
 summary: "An overview of research at SAIL related to new techniques that allow us to look inside the black box of neural networks, to how it is possible to find and remove bias, and to how safety in autonomous systems can be assured."
 thumbnail: "assets/img/posts/2019-05-02-reliable-ai/thumb.png"
 author: <a href='https://seglash.people.stanford.edu/'>Steve Eglash</a>
 tags: [ml, rl, interpretability, safety]
-hide: true
 ---
 Artificial intelligence and particularly machine learning have recently demonstrated tremendous achievements, and the future seems brighter still.
 However, these systems aren’t perfect and there is huge risk when they are deployed in applications where mistakes lead to the loss of human life or of hundreds of millions of dollars.
 Think of applications like commercial aircraft collision avoidance, financial transactions, or control of massive power generating or chemical manufacturing plants.